eighty-nine89/zero-hunger/README.md

-to use app, visit:  zerohungerknust.netlify.app
+to use app, visit:  https://zerohungerknust.netlify.app